daisy/word-save-as-daisy/docs/index.md

 - [Download universal installer](https://github.com/daisy/word-save-as-daisy/releases/download/v2.6.1.2-beta/SaveAsDAISYInstaller.exe)
 - [Download 64-bit installer](https://github.com/daisy/word-save-as-daisy/releases/download/v2.6.1.2-beta/SaveAsDAISYInstaller_Office64bits.exe)

+## Feedbacks / Known issues

+### The accessibility ribbon does not appear after successfull installation

+A user reported the addin to be deactivated after installation :
+In Word, under the **File** / **Options** / **Add-ins** category, **Save As Daisy** appeared under the **Inactive applications** section.

+This issue is being investigated, but the following action has been tested and reported working by the user encountering this issue.
+- Open the **Manage** panel, select **COM Add-ins** in the combo box and click the **Go** button,
+- Check the **Save as Daisy** add-in and click on the **Add** button.

+The add-in should start repairing himself before reopening the word document.

+### Onedrive-hosted document raises an error

+This issue comes from onedrive document being Web hosted file URL and not pure system file.

+A fix for this issue is being worked on and should be available in the next release.

+In the meantime, it is recommended to save the document under a standard system location (that is not managed by onedrive) and to launch the conversion from the new copy.

 # Changelog

 # 2.6.1 beta - Minor update 2 (January 28, 2021)